|

 "black, coal."

-- COLTON:
+COLTON:

-English surname, derived from a place name
+English surname, derived from the name of various places

 composed of the Old English personal name Cola